Colo. Rev. Stat. § 22-32-109.1

 (VI) Any other form of discipline, which shall be officially identified as part of a board policy.

 (b) "Bullying" means any written or oral expression, or physical or electronic act or gesture, or a pattern thereof, that is intended to coerce, intimidate, or cause any physical, mental, or emotional harm to any student.
-Bullying is prohibited against any student for any reason, including but not limited to any such behavior that is directed toward a student on the basis of the student's academic performance or against whom federal and state laws prohibit discrimination upon any of the bases described in section 22-32-109 (1)(ll)(I)(A).
+Bullying is prohibited against any student for any reason, including, but not limited to, any bullying behavior that is directed toward a student on the basis of the student's academic performance; any bullying behavior that is directed toward a student against whom federal and state laws prohibit discrimination upon any of the bases described in section 22-32-109 (1)(ll)(I)(A); or a pattern of bullying behavior that is directed toward a student on the basis of the student's weight, height, or body size.
 This definition is not intended to infringe upon any right guaranteed to any person by the first amendment to the United States constitution or to prevent the expression of any religious, political, or philosophical views.

 (b.5) "Community partners" means, collectively, local fire departments, state and local law enforcement, local 911 agencies, interoperable communications providers, the safe2tell program described in section 24-31-606, C.R.S., local emergency medical service personnel, local mental health organizations, local public health agencies, local emergency management personnel, local or regional homeland security personnel, and school resource officers.